nilaj-c/Derivatives-Pricing-Models/README.md

 4. <strong> swap-price </strong> : code to calculate the price of an interest rate swap using martingale pricing in a binomial tree.

+5. 4. <strong> swaption-price </strong> : code to calculate the price of a swaption (option on a swap) using martingale pricing in a binomial tree.